 If your server is using PHP 7+, the most likely cause of this error is that you’re running an old version of WordPress.
 If you’re using WordPress version 3.9 or lower, that can trigger this error.

-Therefore, the fix is to update your WordPress software, which will also come with lots of other feature, security, and performance improvements.
+Therefore, the fix is to update your WordPress software, which will also come with lots of other features, security, and performance improvements.

 Once you’ve downloaded it, extract the zip file to your computer.
 Then, open the folder that contains all of the WordPress files and delete the following items: